Clicky

 Do you need a license for a mobility scooter in Ontario?

-A license is not necessary for driving a mobility scooter Ontario.
-Mobility scooters in Ontario are meant to be drive on curbs.
+A license is not necessary for driving a mobility scooter in Ontario- they are meant to be driven on curbs.
 When a curb is not available, users can carefully drive them on the side of the road.

 What is the difference between a mobility scooter and an electric scooter?

 Driving a mobility scooter does not require a license.
-Mobility scooters are meant to be driven on the curb/pavement and require moderate training for the user.
+Users can drive them on the curb/pavement and require moderate training for the user.

 Can you ride an electric scooter on the sidewalk in Canada?